Okada sues Wynn Resorts in bid to keep board seat

-SAN FRANCISCO, Jan 25 (Reuters) - Japanese gaming billionaire Kazuo Okada has filed a lawsuit in a Nevada court in an attempt to keep his seat on the board of Wynn Resorts Ltd.
+SAN FRANCISCO (Reuters) - Japanese gaming billionaire Kazuo Okada has filed a lawsuit in a Nevada court in an attempt to keep his seat on the board of Wynn Resorts (WYNN.O) Ltd.

 Wynn called the meeting earlier this month, seeking a two-thirds vote by holders to remove Okada, claiming that he is “unsuitable” and that “it is essential from a gaming regulatory standpoint” to remove him.
 Wynn cited its own previous investigations of alleged impropriety as well as a more recent inquiry by the Nevada Gaming Control Board.